fredimachado/GuitarHub/README.md

 ## How to Install

-At the moment you can only find compiled binaries of GuitarHub in the [releases](https://github.com/fredimachado/GuitarHub/releases) page, but an installer will be created in the future.
+At the moment you can only find compiled binaries of GuitarHub in the [releases](https://github.com/fredimachado/GuitarHub/releases) page as a Zip file, but an installer will be created in the future.

 ## How to Run GuitarHub